-Subject Director/Reader Psychology Course leader MA Psychology for Fashion Professionals and MSc Applied Psychology
+Subject Director/Reader in Psychology, Course leader MA Psychology for Fashion Professionals and MSc Applied Psychology

 London College of Fashion